Christopher Morel Preview, Player Props: Cubs vs. Tigers

 Christopher Morel At The Plate

-- Morel has picked up an RBI in 45.0% of his games this year, with two or more RBI in 18.8% of his games.
-He has also produced three or more runs in eight contests.
+- Morel has had an RBI in 36 games this year (44.4%), including 15 multi-RBI outings (18.5%).
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 40 games this season (50.0%), including multiple runs in eight games.
+- He has scored in 40 of 81 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.